joslarson/taktil/README.md

 ## Creating Components

-Now that we've defined our controls, we'll move on to building some reusable components.
+Now that we've defined our controls, we'll move on to building some components.
 Components, in Taktil, are the state and business logic containers for non-hardware-specific functionality.
 They receive and react to standardized `ControlInput` messages (through the `onControlInput` method) as well as Bitwig API events.
 They also decide when a connected `Control` should be updated by calling its `setState` method, usually in reaction to on of the above mentioned messages or events.

 Controls convert Midi input messages into standardized `ControlInput` messages.
 These messages are sent on to a connected component through the component's `onControlInput` method.
 In this way, each component definition is able to uniquely define how this input will be handled and when and how a control's state will be modified.